zemanpeter/zemanpeter.github.io/_posts/2025-04-17-graham-pollak.md

 layout: post
 title: Graham-Pollak determinant formula
 date: 2025-04-16 11:12:00-0400
-description:
+description: A beautiful formula for the determinant of the distance matrix of a tree.
-tags: math
+tags: math combinatorics
-categories: exposition
+categories:
 related_posts: false
 ---

-Graham Pollak (1971) proved the following theorem.
+**Theorem** (Graham Pollak, 1971):
 Let $D_n$ be the distance matrix of a tree, i.e.,

 $$